 No one leaves hungry for a taste of the Divine!
-Dress is casual but nice. $3 donation is suggested.
+The dress is casual but nice.
+A $3 donation is suggested.

-Every Friday except special occasions or fifth weeks.
-Dance Instruction begins at 8:00 p.m., dancing from 9:00 p.m. to midnight during which a variety of food is offered in the multi-purpose room.
-Admission is $4.00.
+Every 1st & 3rd Friday except special occasions or fifth weeks.
+Dance Instruction begins at 8:00 p.m., dancing from 9:00 p.m. to midnight, during which a variety of food is offered in the multi-purpose room.

-All dances are fun, safe and feature “Top 40” music both past and present.
+All dances are fun and safe, and feature “Top 40” music both past and present.

 The Sri Sri Radha Krishna Temple in Spanish Fork, Utah and was built to meet the needs of the Hindu community in Utah County, Utah and hosts seasonal festivals, weddings, receptions, Yoga classes and other weekly services for prayer and meditation.

 Holi is the Festival of Colors, a traditional Indian holiday celebrated in our own innovative fashion.
-By far our biggest festival of the year, during Holi 2010 thousands of revelers flooded the temple and grounds for a day of brightly colored powder, mantra, music and a bit of “holi” mayhem.
+By far our biggest festival of the year, during Holi thousands of revelers flood the temple and grounds for a day of brightly colored powder, mantra, music, and a bit of “holi” mayhem.